Jamaica Tourist Board

 The Real Cost

-Just as the battle against youth smoking was being won, e-cigarettes threatened to create a whole new generation of tobacco users.
-By 2016, vaping had become the most common form of tobacco use among youth, raising questions about the possible dangers—but with few good answers.
-(Because science takes a long time.)
+ust as the battle against youth smoking was being won, vaping threatened to create a whole new generation of tobacco users, having become (by 2016) the most common form of tobacco use among youth.